Olivia Thompson (2nd year graduate student)

 Email: apharrison@crimson.au.edu

-I am a clinical psychology student in the Psychology and Law concentration.
-I am a native of Pittsburgh, Pennsylvania and received summa cum laude from Penn State university with BA's Criminology and with honors in Psychology.
-My research interests focus on outcomes following mild traumatic brain injury (i.e., concussions), especially in children and youth.
-My current projects include a longitudinal study of children and adolescents who experienced a mild traumatic brain injury and a animal model study examining the behavioral changes and genetic differences in vulnerability in Mangrove Rivulus fish who were given an experimentally induced mild traumatic brain injury.
+Dr. McCormick graduated from the clinical psychology program in the Psychology and Law concentration in 2024.
+He is a native of Pittsburgh, Pennsylvania and graduated summa cum laude from Penn State university with BA's Criminology and with honors in Psychology.
+His research interests focus on outcomes following mild traumatic brain injury (i.e., concussions), especially in children and youth.
+His research included a longitudinal study of children and adolescents who experienced a mild traumatic brain injury and a animal model study examining the behavioral changes and genetic differences in vulnerability in Mangrove Rivulus fish who were given an experimentally induced mild traumatic brain injury.

 Email: bfmccormick@crimson.ua.edu |

-I am a student in the Social Psychology program.
-I am an Alabama native and received my B.A. magna cum laude from the University of Alabama.
-My research interests generally focus on psychopathy and forensic evaluation.
-Specifically, I am interested in gender differences in psychopathy, and adversarial allegiance affecting the use of forensic evaluation in the legal system.
-My master’s thesis focused on analyzing fear in psychopathy as the separate processes of the conscious experience of fear and automatic threat response, as well as possible mediating and moderating factors in the relationship between psychopathy and fear.
-My dissertation focuses on lay perspectives of psychopathy.
+Dr. Lamoureux graduated from the Social Psychology program in 2023.
+They are an Alabama native and received my B.A. magna cum laude from the University of Alabama.
+Their research interests generally focus on psychopathy and forensic evaluation.
+Specifically, they are interested in gender differences in psychopathy, and adversarial allegiance affecting the use of forensic evaluation in the legal system.
+Their master’s thesis focused on analyzing fear in psychopathy as the separate processes of the conscious experience of fear and automatic threat response, as well as possible mediating and moderating factors in the relationship between psychopathy and fear.
+Their dissertation focused on lay perspectives of psychopathy.

 Email: vajones3@crimson.ua.edu